YvesZHI/linux-maintenance/OS/lock.md

 ### futex ###
 The futex is just this kind of mutex, coming from the Linux kernel.
 Furthermore, it does some optimization.

 For the older-version mutex, if a process or a thread is trying to acquire the lock but fails, the process or the thread will be scheduled by the kernel immediately, meaning that it will be put to sleep.
-This cause two kinds of latency: 1) the context switch from the user space to the kernel space; 2) the state switch between asleep and awake.
+This cause two kinds of latency: 1) the context switch from the user space to the kernel space; 2) the kernel scheduling operation: the state switch between asleep and awake.

 The rule of the futex is if a process or a thread fails on acquiring the lock, it will not involve the kernel but keep trying to acquire the lock in a short time.
 If the acquisition still fails, the futex will involve the kernel, meaning that the futex lets the kernel schedule the process or the thread.